-If you go this route, you will buy the shell which is then installed into the excavated area.
+If you go this route, you will buy the shell, which is then installed into the excavated area.
 Therefore, there’s no requirement for customizability offered with a concrete hot tub.

 However, you may be able to save on costs and time.
-According to Cost Owl, acrylic shells range from $3,000 to $12,000 and the installation can add another $3,000 to $5,000.
+According to Cost Owl, acrylic shells range from $3,000 to $12,000, and an installation service can add another $3,000 to $5,000 to the project.

 Concrete hot tub